 Conduct surveys or research pieces that other people in your industry will want to cite.
 Make it visual with lots of charts and graphs!
 Share it on LinkedIn or Twitter, or share it through your PR channels.
 This type of post will often garner links on its own because it supplies something topical and unique.

 People enjoy visual formats.
-Creating Infographics or Images for your Website generally starts with a relevant topic related to your niche and audience.
-Use tools like Canva or Piktochart to create usable infographics.
-Then, reach out to blogs in your niche to offer the graphic and ask for a link back.
+Producing Infographics or Images on your Website usually begins with a topical topic of your niche and market.
+Create infographics that can be used using such tools as Canva or Piktochart.
+Then contact blogs in your niche and request them to give you a link back to the graphic.
 This is especially effective in the digital marketing, education, and healthcare niches.

 Do you have a favorite tool, for example, Mailchimp, Shopify, or Notion?
 Write a testimonial.
 Companies love to share authentic user feedback, often linking it back to your site.
 Just be authentic and helpful.
 Don’t sound too salesy.